 First, ensure that you and your husband have enough life insurance.
 If you don’t, then you could face retirement as a widow with insufficient assets to maintain your standard of living.

-Second, plan to obtain long term care insurance sooner rather than later.
-Should you find yourself a widow at some point in your life, you’ll want to have plans in place to protect yourself should you become incapacitated without a spouse to care for you.
-And this is where long term care insurance comes into play.
+Second, talk to a qualified person to determine if you should obtain long term care insurance.
+Should you become a widow at some point in your life, you’ll want to have plans in place to protect yourself should you become incapacitated without a spouse to care for you.
+And this is where long term care insurance may come into play.

 ISSUE #2: Husbands Typically Handle the Finances